Rebecca Beach Smith: Early life, education

-Professional career
+Career

-After earning her M.A. degree, Smith was a planning analyst for Enviro-Med, Inc. in Washington, D.C., and La Jolla, California from 1973 to 1974.
+After earning her Master of Arts degree, Smith was a planning analyst for Enviro-Med, Inc. in Washington, D.C., and La Jolla, California from 1973 to 1974.
 She then was a research associate for the National Academy of Sciences, Institute of Medicine in Washington, D.C. from 1974 to 1977.
 After she graduated from law school, Smith served as a law clerk in private practice in Norfolk, Virginia.
-She then served as a law clerk for Judge J. Calvitt Clarke, Jr. of the United States District Court for the Eastern District of Virginia from 1979 to 1980.
+She then served as a law clerk for Judge Joseph Calvitt Clarke Jr. of the United States District Court for the Eastern District of Virginia from 1979 to 1980.
 She was again in the private practice of law at a large firm in Norfolk from 1980 to 1985.
-Before being appointed a federal district judge, she was a United States Magistrate for the Eastern District of Virginia from 1985 to 1989.

 Federal judicial service

+Before being appointed a federal district judge, she was a United States magistrate judge for the Eastern District of Virginia from 1985 to 1989.

 On August 4, 1989, President George H. W. Bush nominated Smith for appointment as a United States District Judge of the United States District Court for the Eastern District of Virginia to a seat vacated by Judge D. Dortch Warriner.
 The United States Senate confirmed Smith's appointment on October 24, 1989, and she received her commission on October 25, 1989.
 She was the first female federal judge in Virginia.
 Smith served as Chief Judge for the Eastern District of Virginia and from December 4, 2011 until December 4, 2018.
 Smith assumed senior status on August 1, 2019.

+Notable decisions

 Titanic artifacts decision

 Premier Exhibitions Inc., the parent company of RMS Titanic Inc., the company that salvaged the artifacts from the wrecked ship RMS Titanic on the ocean floor, asked Judge Smith to award it sole title to the artifacts with covenants to preserve them forever.
 On August 15, 2011, Judge Smith granted title to thousands of artifacts from the Titanic to RMS Titanic Inc., subject to a detailed list of conditions concerning preservation of the items.
 The artifacts can be sold only to a company that would abide by the lengthy list of conditions and restrictions.
 RMS Titanic Inc., can profit from the artifacts through exhibiting them.